Romans 5:1-5 He who locks steps with Christ will live the abundant life without fears or worries

 And proven character, hope; and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.

-Hope (elpis in Greek) connotes supernatural confidence.
-A man of hope is fearless and steadfast in times of calamity because he locks steps with God.
-Thus, he possesses supernatural confidence that all things will turn out well.
-And his confidence does not fade (hope does not disappoint) because of the work of the Spirit.
-Jesus displayed hope when He faced a life threatening storm while in a boat with His disciples.
+Hope (elpis in Greek) connotes divine confidence.
+Divine confidence differs from confidence that comes from available resources or past experiences.
+Only divine hope that comes from God’s direct revelation concerning our circumstances does not disappoint.
+A man of divine hope is fearless and steadfast in times of calamity because he hears God concerning the outcome and locks steps with Him.
+Thus, he possesses divine confidence that all things will turn out well.
+And this confidence does not fade (hope does not disappoint) because of the work of the Spirit.
+Jesus displayed divine hope when He faced a life threatening storm while in a boat with His disciples.
 The way He raised Lazarus from the dead speaks of perfect confidence and ease.
 Abraham also displayed hope when he attempted to sacrifice Isaac.
 Psalm 1 describes one with hope,

 He will be like a tree firmly planted by streams of water,